The Ultimate French Cheese and Wine Pairing Guide

 Cheese and Wine Pairing in Hauts-de-France

 In the picturesque department of Aisne, you’ll find Maroilles, a square-shaped cheese with a distinctive orange rind, a pungent aroma, and a satisfying, semi-soft texture.
-Pair it with Coteaux de l’Aisne, a light-bodied and fruity red wine from Hauts-de-France, to create a unique and satisfying combination.
-Aisne is known for its lush forests, including the beautiful Aisne River, and the historic town of Laon, famous for its cathedral.
+Pair it with Côteaux de l’Aisne, a light-bodied and fruity red wine from Hauts-de-France, to create a unique combination.

 Nord (59) - Boulette d’Avesnes Cheese & Cidre du Nord (Hauts-de-France)

-Nord is home to Boulette d’Avesnes, an intense cone of cheese made with Maroilles scraps flavored with parsley, tarragon, and clove before being coated in paprika or annatto.
-Complement this intense cheese with Cidre du Nord, a crisp and refreshing cider from the Nord region, to create a delightful pairing.
-Nord is all about the beautiful Flanders region, including the charming town of Lille, known for its stunning old town and the Palais des Beaux-Arts.
+Nord is home to Boulette d’Avesnes, an intense cone of cheese made with Maroilles scraps, flavoured with parsley, tarragon, and clove, then coated in paprika or annatto.
+Complement this intense cheese with Cidre du Nord, a crisp, refreshing cider from the Nord region, for an interesting pairing.

 Oise (60) - Bray Picard Cheese & Chardonnay de Picardie (Hauts-de-France)